 A growth mindset accepts that both everyone is capable, and, simultaneously, that no one person has all the answers.
 This can feel at odds in a company where it is often believed that the boss, or manager, or someone of status has all the answers – but admitting that they don’t and that others might, will create this wonderful team environment, where you are all working to the same goal and in which everyone can contribute.

 This can lead to hidden talents and capabilities being unearthed.
 It will allow people to push themselves – maybe there is a skill they want to learn or develop but never thought they could?
 A growth mindset would allow that to happen, and you’d see your company benefitting from these discoveries.
 You could also recruit from within, which would in turn build loyalty and employee engagement.
 These are just a few examples, but overall, your company will increase in terms of motivation and productivity.
 And who doesn’t want that?

-If you want to know more about how you can use the concept of growth mindset within an L&D capacity, keep an eye out for our next articles as we will be exploring this in more detail.
+If you want to know more about how you can use the concept of growth mindset within an L&D capacity, take a look at our free growth mindset course and start introducing the concept to your team today.